NikolayS/postgres_dba/README.md

 :warning: The project is in its very early stage.
 If you have great ideas, feel free to create a pull request or open an issue.

-Have any questions?
+## Questions?

+Questions?
+Ideas?
 Write me: samokhvalov@gmail.com, Nikolay Samokhvalov.

 ## Credits